 Pursuant to our non-employee director compensation program, our non-employee directors receive annual cash retainers for their service on our board of directors and its committees.
-These cash retainers may be paid in cash or in fully vested shares of our Class A common stock at the election of the director.
+These cash retainers may be paid in cash or in fully vested shares of our common stock at the election of the director.

-In fiscal year 2020, our non-employee directors were eligible to receive the following cash fees for service on our board of directors and its committees.
-These fees did not change from fiscal year 2019 to fiscal year 2020.
+Currently, our non-employee directors are eligible to receive the following cash fees for service on our board of directors and its committees, as follows: